Ask Slashdot: Should Users Uninstall Kaspersky's Antivirus Software? - Slashdot

 When was the last time your antivirus actually prevented an infection?
 If it did, it definitely told you because they do everything possible to keep your fear level up.

 Of course if I were in Russia I would have my doubts about running US software for the same reason.
-As a rule of thumb, don'
+As a rule of thumb, don't trust code produced by your main adversary.

+Its not unprecedented in the IT world to have an entity push something through an 'update'/'backdoor' that stops a computer from working.
+Replace the word russian government with microsoft windows update There's your precedent.

+> Of course if I were in Russia I would have my doubts about running US software for the same reason